strawHatRobby/CS-169.1.x/docs/part_2_restful_thinking.md

 #### Self Check Question

 <details>
-  <summary>Enumerate the minimal game state that must be maintained
+  <summary>List the minimal game state that must be maintained
 during a game of Hangperson.</summary>
   <p><blockquote>The secret word; the list of letters that have been guessed correctly;
 the list of letters that have been guessed incorrectly.
 Conveniently,